-The wines are grown on the southern slopes and are painstakingly cut every summer.
+The wines are grown on the southern slopes and painstakingly cut every summer.
 Again and again we see wooden wind turbines on high places, whose function I am not quite clear about.
-So I ask Irmgard Dreisiebner, the owner of the parent company Dreisiebner, about this: "This is a Klapotetz," she says.
+So I ask Irmgard Dreisiebner, the owner of the parent company Dreisiebner, about it: "This is a Klapotetz," she says.
 And when I just look at her blankly, she explains: “These are wooden wheels that were set up earlier in August to use their rattling noises to drive the birds out of the vineyards that were targeting the grapes.
 Today they are left standing because they have become an attraction for visitors. ”

 Pure enjoyment in the Buschenschanken